stschake/bl60x-flash/README.md

 Talks via serial port to the bootrom, so there is no risk of bricking your device.

-Tested with the [Pine64 Pinecone](https://www.pine64.org/2020/10/28/nutcracker-challenge-blob-free-wifi-ble/), but should work the same for other BL60x evaluation boards. **Make sure to set the jumper for IO8 to the H(igh) position so the board resets into bootrom mode**.
+Tested with the [Pine64 PineCone](https://www.pine64.org/2020/10/28/nutcracker-challenge-blob-free-wifi-ble/), but should work the same for other BL60x evaluation boards. **Make sure to set the jumper for IO8 to the H(igh) position so the board resets into bootrom mode**.

+Tested with the DT-BL10 DevKit.
+Press D8, press and release EN, then release D8 to enter the bootrom mode.

 ## Usage